Choosing the right music stand is perhaps more involved than it might seem at first glance.

 If you’re a gigging musician who’s on the road a lot The Hamilton KB90 Traveler II will be your new favorite music stand.

-The Hamilton KB90 includes a heavy duty travel bag that can be carried by shoulder straps or a handle.
+A a heavy-duty travel bag is included that can be carried by shoulder straps or a handle.
 This frees up your hands, allowing you to reduce the number of trips to the car while setting up or tearing down.

 It’s also designed to be put up and taken down in mere seconds.
 When you’re on a gig time is money and the general rule for equipment is the simpler the better.